Information Security

 Strengthening information security through human resources development

-DNP provides ongoing education and training to all employees, particularly personnel responsible for strengthening information security.
+DNP provides ongoing education and training tailored to each level, from all employees to management, as well as continuous education and training for personnel specifically responsible for strengthening information security.
 We prepare teaching materials in 10 languages, including Japanese, to make sure our education covers all employees.

 In addition, with a view toward the development of "Plus-Security" workforce who are able to implement the necessary and sufficient security measures while also engaging in their regular assignments, DNP provides cybersecurity educational programs to approximately 30,000 employees of the DNP Group in Japan and overseas who have email addresses.